orbeon/orbeon-forms-doc/form-runner/link-embed/javascript-api.md

 1. The first time the browser makes a request to Orbeon Forms, that is with a path starting with `/orbeon`, the response sets `JSESSIONID` cookie.
 2. In every subsequent request made to Orbeon Forms, that `JSESSIONID` cookie set earlier is sent by the browser, and the server doesn't in turn set another `JSESSIONID` in the response.
 (I.e. the value of the `JSESSIONID` cookie sent by the browser to the server shouldn't change for the duration of the session.)

+## Users and authentication

+Users will be accessing your application, so you can continue to authenticate them as usual.
+If you're only requiring authentication for certain paths, make sure you include everything under `/orbeon`.
+If you don't require users to be authenticated to access that path, they may be able to bypass the authentication you've set up for your application, say under `/app`, and instead access Orbeon Forms directly, making requests to paths under `/orbeon`.

+If your users are authenticated, you'll probably also want Orbeon Forms to know who the current user is, so that Orbeon Forms can [control access to forms and enforce permissions](/form-runner/access-control/README.md).
+In the context of the JavaScript embedding API, this is typically done by having your redirect code pass information about the current user to Orbeon Forms using headers, and setting up Orbeon Forms to use this information it receives in what is called the [header-driven method](/form-runner/access-control/users.md#header-driven-method) (you will find all the details on which headers you need to pass, and how to set up Orbeon Forms to use header-based authentication on this page).

 ### Option 2: Cross-origin

 [SINCE Orbeon Forms 2022.1.5]

+#### Deployement

 When calling `embedForm()`, the value of the `context` parameter must be the full URL of the Orbeon Forms server (like `https://forms.example.org/orbeon`), not a relative URL (like `/orbeon`).